magento/devdocs/guides/v2.2/ext-best-practices/security/writing-secure-code.md

 ## Standard PHP library classes to avoid

 * [`ArrayObject`](http://php.net/manual/en/class.arrayobject.php){:target="_blank"} - Using `ArrayObject` class is not recommended because it contains `unserialize` method, which attackers can use to create an exploit.
-  If need to use `ArrayObject` we strongly advice to override `serialize`/`unserialize` methods to don't serialize/unserialize objects.
+  If you need to use the `ArrayObject` class, override the `serialize`/`unserialize` methods so that they use secure logic.
   If need to serialize objects, they can be converted to arrays, when unserializing you can reconstruct objects from arrays.
   You can use [Serialize Library][0] in framework for secure way of serializing/unserializing data.